nikomatsakis/babysteps/babysteps/_posts/2021-05-01-aic-vision-docs.md

 The brainstorming period is scheduled to end mid-May.
 At that point comes the next phase, which is when we try to sort out all the contradictory shiny future stories into one coherent picture.
 I envision this process being led by the async working group leads (tmandry and I), but it's going to require a lot of consensus building as well.

 In addition to building up the shiny future, part of this process will be deciding a concrete roadmap.
-The roadmap will describe the specific steps we will take first towards this shiny future.
+The roadmap will describe the specific first steps we will take first towards this shiny future.
 The roadmap items will correspond to particular designs and work items.
 And here, with those specific work items, is where we get to RFCs: when those work items call for new stdlib APIs or extensions to the language, we will write RFCs that specify them.
 But those RFCs will be able to reference the vision doc to explain their motivation in more depth.

 ### Living document: adjusting the "shiny future" as we go